bvladoiu/prisma-editor/task_log.md

 # Tasks

+## Implement edit mode for components - 07/26/2025
+Implemented Task 2 from TODOS.md by adding an edit() method to components that turns them into an "editable" state.
+The implementation includes:
+1. Added edit() method to Text component that makes it contenteditable and adds a delete button
+2. Added edit() method to Section component that makes the title editable and adds delete and add buttons
+3. Added static methods to Section companion object for adding new content and grid items
+4. Added CSS rules for delete and add buttons with proper styling
+5. Modified Editor.toggleEditMode() to toggle all components between preview and edit modes
+6. Implemented toggleComponentsToEditMode() and toggleComponentsToPreviewMode() functions to handle the DOM manipulation
+7. Added edit() method to ArticleCard component that makes title, author, and date editable
+8. Added edit() method to Latest component with ability to add new articles
+9. Added edit() method to Expertise component that makes name and description editable
+10. Added edit() method to SectionContent component with ability to add new content
+11. Added edit() method to SectionHeader component with ability to toggle divider
+12. Added static methods to Latest, SectionContent companion objects for adding new items
+13. Updated Editor.toggleComponentsToEditMode() and toggleComponentsToPreviewMode() to handle all component types

+This enhancement allows users to edit content directly in the browser by clicking the FAB button with the edit icon.
+When in edit mode, text elements become editable, container components show "+" buttons to add new elements, and all components display "-" buttons for deletion.
+The FAB button changes to a save icon when in edit mode, and clicking it again saves the changes and returns to preview mode.

 ## Fix compilation errors with Config object accessibility - 07/25/2025
 Fixed compilation/build errors related to the Config object in commonMain not being accessible to jsMain and jvmMain code.
 The implementation includes:
 1. Updated build.gradle.kts to explicitly include kotlin("stdlib-common") in both jsMain and jvmMain dependencies